SinclairPythonAkoto/LearningVim/Vim/README.md

 ### Inserting Data
 To  make changes to an exsiting or new file you press `i` to activate the **INSERT** mode.
+- Insert directly where cursor is - `i`
+- Insert to the right of cursor - `a`
+- Insert at the end of the line - `A`

 ### Exiting Vim
 Don't be one of those who cannot exit Vim !
 You can close Vim with the folling commands: